Fair Oaks Orthopedics

 Fair Oaks Orthopedics, Fairfax VA

 Golfer’s elbow, also called medial epicondylitis, is usually is caused by overuse or misuse of your forearm muscles and can be caused by poor form playing sports like golf, weight training, or baseball.
-Twisting your wrist too much can also lead to golfer’s elbow.
+Twisting your wrist too much can also lead to a golfer’s elbow.

 The most common symptom is pain that runs on the palm side of your forearm.